hhvm/hacklang.org/README.md

 [hacklang.org](http://hacklang.org) uses [Docusaurus](https://docusaurus.io).

-1. Fork and clone that repo.
+1. Clone this repo (or if you are planning to contribute, fork this repo and clone the fork).
 1. `cd website`
 1. `yarn install`
 1. `yarn start`